mbretter/acme2/README.md

 The token can be found inside the challenge data.

+The Content-Type of the response must be application/octet-stream.

 Important: the well known path must be available using HTTP not HTTPS, even if you have a valid certificate, otherwise you will have problems when renewing your certificate.

 ## finalize